-In the spring of 2019, the Government of Alberta announced it would cancel the program and assign the transportation contracts to industry proponents.
+In the spring of 2019, the Government of Alberta announced it would cancel the previously announced program to lease 4,400 rail cars capable of transporting 120,000 bbl/d of crude oil out of the province and assign the transportation contracts to industry proponents.
 In February 2020, the Government of Alberta announced it had sold \$10.6 billion worth of crude-by-rail contracts to the private sector.